 As for a particular musical influence, there is not one as much as a culmination of the best and a respect and appreciation for all genres.
 That respect is what drives his long career of striving to make every performance his best.

 Lefty Bassist Terry O’Boyle hails from Berks County, PA and has been playing bass on Stage since he was 15.
 Terry’s introduction to the bass was happenstance.
 One long summer, a bored bunch of kids decided to start a band.
 They each picked an instrument and went off to beg their parents to help them get the guitars, drums, keys and amps they needed.
 The bass was the only one left when they got to Terry.
 After that, he never looked back.

 Terry prides himself at being a versatile player; stepping up to play whatever style is needed for a given song and/or venue.
 Rock, Blues, Funk, Jazz, Worship, Progressive, etc..
 His musical influences include many bass-heroes; everyone from Chris Squire and Geddy Lee, to Louis Johnson, Jaco Pastorius, and Marcus Miller.
-Besides Playing with Brass Pocket, Terry is currently working on two recording projects and often sits in with local bands.
+Besides Playing with Brass Pocket, Terry is currently working on several recording projects and often sits in with local bands.